Ziwi01/proveasio/README.md

 #### prepare-wsl.sh

-From Ubuntu, run `prepare-wsl.sh` - this will update the system and install required ansible packages.
+From Ubuntu, run `sudo ./prepare-wsl.sh` - this will update the system and install required ansible packages.

 #### setup-windows.yml